 No matter what industry you’re in, a common complaint is that there just isn’t enough time in the day to finish all your assigned tasks.
 This lack of time management is one of the biggest causes of workplace stress and can lead to irritability, fatigue, difficulty focusing and loss of confidence.

-The trick to reducing that stress and improving your self-confidence is to employ good time management strategies.
-If you don’t know where to start, try:
+The trick to reducing that stress and improving your self-confidence is to employ good time-management strategies.
+If you don’t know where to start, try doing the following:

 Confidence = Productivity